For all those who care deeply about dyslexia ⇾

 It would be a shame to allow the term “evidence-based” to be used to describe a program, indiscriminately, without reliable evidence that the program is actually effective in improving students’ reading.
 It is important to appreciate that anecdotal or received wisdom is insufficient.
 We have come too far and made too much progress to allow anything less than valid scientific evidence to be used in determining if, indeed, a program is effective in improving students’ reading.
 Thus, there must be a strict criterion of proof emanating from positive field trials – whether used:

 The gold standard must be proof (evidence) that the program improves the children’s reading.

 - in a school to teach children to read;

 - by colleges to train future teachers of reading; or

 - in providing professional development to teachers.

-To accept anything less would be a regressive step backwards and a loss for all the parents, educators and children who are eagerly awaiting programs that truly have evidence that they are effective.
+To accept anything less would be a regressive step backward and a loss for all the parents, educators and children who are eagerly awaiting programs that truly have evidence that they are effective.

 Click on the picture below to watch and listen to Dr. Sally Shaywitz talk about the difference between

 Before purchasing a program, you must always ask, “SHOW ME THE EVIDENCE.”

 - Professional development programs targeted for teachers must provide evidence that the students of the teachers taking these programs actually improve in their reading performance.
 This is in contrast to some professional development programs that seem to improve teachers' understanding but not in a way that results in improvement in their students' reading performance.